GSanthosh007/DS_Module13/Ex5-Stack-Operations.md

 ```
 /*
 Program to find and display the priority of the operator in the given Postfix expression
-Developed by: Stephen raj
+Developed by: Santhosh G
-RegisterNumber:  212223230217
+RegisterNumber:  212223240152
 */
 char stack[100];
 int top = -1;